Complete List of Barefoot Boots for Men & Women

 If you’re looking for a specific style of barefoot boot, you are in the right place!
 Rigorously updated, you can find here all your options.

 Looking for barefoot combat or buckle boots with a grungy look?
-Here is a list of edgier barefoot boot options.
-You can see my favorites with more photos/info in this post on the Best Barefoot Combat Boots.
+You can see more detailed information about my favorites in this post on the Best Barefoot Combat Boots.

 Read this post for my Top 10 Barefoot Hiking boots